Tanis2003/AI-Interviewer/README.md

-# AI-Interviewer
-Of course\!
-Here is the updated `README.md` file with the concise description you requested.

 # 🤖 AI Interviewer System

 An AI-powered Django application that conducts interviews using text-to-speech and evaluates answers with an NLP-based similarity score.